cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

   - The start task(s) must be given on the command line
   - The flow will follow the graph onward from the start task(s)
   - (In Cylc 7, this was not possible)
-  - (The makes Cylc 7 restart-from-checkpoint obsolete)
+  - (This makes Cylc 7 restart-from-checkpoint obsolete)

 * ``cylc play`` to **restart from previous state**